05nelsonm/kmp-tor-binary/README.md

 ## Where do the binaries come from?

-Binaries are reproducibly built via Tor Project's <a href="https://gitweb.torproject.org/builders/tor-browser-build.git/" target="_blank">tor-browser-build</a>.
+Binaries for Jvm and Android are reproducibly built via Tor Project's <a href="https://gitweb.torproject.org/builders/tor-browser-build.git/" target="_blank">tor-browser-build</a>.

 ## Building Yourself